Frauscher Sensor Technology has completed the divestiture to Wabtec Corporation.

 Approx. 263 counting heads

 Beijing Metro Line 12 is a metro project in northern Beijing.
-It is 29,6 km long with 21 stations, located in one of the busiest commuting areas, connecting four major urban districts.
-The project is estimated to be put into operation at the end of 2024.
-It is the first metro line that uses Frauscher Advanced Counter FAdC as the fallback system of CBTC in Beijing.
+It is 27.5 km long with 20 stations, located in one of the busiest commuting areas, connecting four major urban districts.
+It is the first metro line that uses the Frauscher Advanced Counter FAdC with software interface as a CBTC fallback system in Beijing.

 Furthermore, following the combination of the Frauscher Communication board (COM) and the Railway Signal Safety Protocol (RSSP) that has been implemented successfully in Huangpu Tram T1 of Guangzhou and the Fenghuang Maglev Line in Hunan Province, Line 12 is also the first metro line that uses this proven technology.